SanketKaluskar/SummarizerApi/ReadMe.md

 We create interface IChunkRepository and its concrete implementation MongoChunkRepository.
 IChunkRepository/MongoChunkRepository provide durable access to chunks in MongoDB.
 The repository applies ACL checks per-chunk (RBAC + ABAC) so callers receive only authorized results.
-We locate the ACL close to the resource (chunk) for locality of reference.
+We apply the ACL close to the resource (chunk) for locality of reference.
 This limits latency by avoiding round trips to policy engine(s) located elsewhere.

 ### LLM Service